 Free Soldier Tarp Tent

-Choosing a tarp is really confusing because they range from big pieces of plastic to fancy camo-styles that cost a fortune.
+Choosing a tarp is confusing because they range from big pieces of plastic to fancy camo-styles that cost a fortune.

 This one by Free Soldier is a good mix of value and reliability.
 The material is waterproof and won’t rip, but still thin enough not to weigh you down.

 Another nice feature is the loops on the ends and also down its center.
 That means you can make an A-frame shelter and other designs easier without sagging occurring.

 Person: 2 | Weight: 2.5oz

-- Has loops in various locations for easier setup
+- Has loops in various locations for a more straightforward setup

 - Requires skill to set up